On Simultaneous Information and Energy Transmission through Quantum Channels: Capacity-Power Function and Random Quantum States

 For an ensemble with pure input states that are orthogonal rank 1 projectors $\zeta = \{p_{i},\pi_{i}\}$, the noiseless channel capacity is given by the von Neumann entropy of the input ensemble, which is also the Shannon entropy of the probabilities.
 From random matrix theory we know if we take any uniformly distributed random pure state $\ket{\psi} = \sum_{i} \sqrt{p_{i}}e^{i\phi_{i}} \ket{i}$, then the joint distribution of the $\{p_{i}\}$ will be uniform over the $N-1$ dimensional probability space \cite{wooters}.
 To get this uniform distribution we need to draw each $p_{i}$ from a distribution The normalization condition of the $\{p_{i}\}$, i.e.\ that $\sum p_{i} = 1$, is automatically satisfied for large $N$ as $\langle\sum p_{i}\rangle = 1$ and $var(\sum p_{i}) \propto N^{-1}$.
 So a typical random state from such an ensemble will have an entropy \cite{wooters,Zyczkowski_1990}:

 The constant $0.422784$ is $1 - \gamma$, where $\gamma$ is the Euler-Mascheroni constant.
-We give another way to arrive at the above expression in the appendix which essentially was first given in \cite{madhok2008}.
+We give another way to arrive at the above expression [See Supplemental Material at URL will be inserted by publisher] which essentially was first given in \cite{madhok2008}.
 The variance of $\mathcal{H}$ goes to zero for large $N$ (see Fig.~\ref{variance}), akin to typicality arguments in information theory that rely on the concentration of measure.
 The entropy $\mathcal{H}$ for a typical random state only differs from the maximum possible entropy $\ln N$ by a constant.
 Hence, we do not need a maximization process to compute capacity corresponding to a large Hilbert space, since any randomly picked state has the same typical entropy.
 Therefore, capacity of a noiseless channel corresponding to a large dimension $N$ attains the value given by \ref{typical_entropy}.
 This is also the channel capacity associated with typical states with no energy constraint.

 In order to get the capacity-power function for a given threshold of output energy, we require $Tr[H\rho] \geq B$.
 In other words, $\sum_{i}p_{i}b_{i}\geq B$ where $b_{i} = Tr[H\pi_i] $.
 In this case, we need to randomly pick states which are uniform, not all over the sphere but from the part consistent with the above constraint.
 As the distribution of the probabilities is uniform over the $N-1$ dimensional probability sphere for uniformly distributed random pure state, we can expect the same for this sliced space of states.
 If we pick the probabilities from along with the conditions we can get the desired uniformity over the sliced space of probabilities \cite{wooters} that satisfy $\sum_{i}p_{i}b_{i}= B$.
 The typical entropy associated with these conditions is where $\tilde{\mathcal{H}}$ is the entropy of the probability distribution defined by $P_{n} = 1/(\nu + \mu b_{n})$.